jpjp2328/ReadMe-generator/README.md

 ## Installation
-To install necessary dependencies, run the following commands: test
+To install necessary dependencies, run the following commands: npm i

 ## Usage
-test
+Refer to this Demo Video

 ## License
-This project is licensed under the None license.
+This project is licensed under MIT license.

 ## Contribution
-test
+Contact me for info

 ## Tests
-test
+None at this moment

 ## Questions
-If you have any questions feel free to contact me directly at email@email.com.
+If you have any questions feel free to contact me directly at jeffreyp2328@gmail.com.
 You can also find more of my work at my Github: [jpjp2328](https://github.com/jpjp2328/).